-Once information is gathered, evaluating your sources is an essential step.
-It involves critically assessing the credibility, verifying the accuracy, and checking for the original source of the information.
-Build time for evaluation and verification into your workflow, and make sure to document the steps you take.
+Once information is gathered, evaluating the reliability and relevance of sources is an essential step.
+It involves critically assessing the credibility, accuracy, and reliability of digital information.

 Evaluation criteria

 Authority and timeliness

 It is important to assess whether the source is credible and up-to-date.
 This means checking if the material is written by a recognised expert or published by a reputable entity, and that it is current (or matches the period you are researching).
 Relying on outdated or untrustworthy sources can jeopardize the accuracy of your research and impact client outcomes.